yhoogstrate/flaimapper/README.md

 [http://www.gatcplatform.nl/SSLM/index.html](http://www.gatcplatform.nl/SSLM/index.html)

 Earlier analysis made use of the ncRNA analysis program SSLM which wraps the aligner MUSCLE ([http://dx.doi.org/10.1093/nar/gkh340](http://dx.doi.org/10.1093/nar/gkh340)).
-We initially proceeded with SSLM's corresponding data format, because it provided all neccesairy information.
-Remark that it includes both the alignment and the reference sequence (in contrast to BAM).
+We initially proceeded with SSLM's corresponding data format, because it provided all neccesairy information (including reference sequence, in contrast to BAM).
 Furher analysis made FlaiMapper evolve into a tool, still specific for SSLM data.
-Because the BAM and SAM format have become the de facto standards for alignment data it was inevitable to add support for the BAM/SAM format.
-Because we still want to keep our software backwards compatible with the initial analysis (in order to reproduce the results), we also want to keep the SSLM format supported.
+Because the BAM format has become the de facto standards for alignment data we have changed the input format to BAM.
+Because we still want to keep our software backwards compatible with the initial analysis (in order to reproduce the results), we also want to keep the deprecated SSLM format supported.
 The directory structure of an SSLM experiment is as follows:

 	.
 	├── idreadable.txt